This post contains affiliate links.

 - Olive Oil: Olive oil will be used to grease the pan and roast the potatoes and black beans.

-- Black Beans: One can of black beans will be used roasted alongside the potatoes for extra protein.
+- Black Beans: One can of black beans will be used, roasted alongside the potatoes for extra protein.

 - Greek Yogurt: Greek yogurt serves as the base of the sauce and works to thicken and add consistency.
+Make this recipe vegan by using a dairy-free yogurt here, or make it more creamy by using sour cream.

 - Adobo Sauce: Spoon a bit of chipotle pepper adobo sauce from the chipotle pepper jar.

-- Lime Juice: What’s a taco without a bit of lime?
+- Sauce Basics: A bit of garlic adds a kick to the sauce.
 Adding lime juice to the sauce adds a delicious zesty tang.
+Finally, add a pinch of salt to taste.

 How to make sweet potato black bean tacos

 Making these sweet potato tacos is a total cake walk.
 But I mean, they don’t taste like cake, obviously.
 They taste like…taco heaven?
 They’ve got a tangy, zesty flavor that’s totally unmatched.
 Delicious, filling, and ready in 45 minutes or less!
+Jump to the recipe card for the full instructions.
+This is just an overview.

 - Prepare the filling: Preheat the oven to 425°F (218°C).
-Peel and dice the potatoes into cubes, then toss them together with the oil and spices.
+Peel and dice the potatoes into cubes, then toss them together in a bowl with the oil and spices.
 Spread them onto a baking sheet and bake for 25 minutes.
 Then, pull out the baking sheet and add the beans, tossing to combine with the potatoes.
 Put the tray back in the oven and cook for 5 to 10 minutes, or until the sweet potatoes are fork-tender and the beans are hot.

 - Create the sauce: Meanwhile, stir together all of the sauce ingredients, adding more or less adobo sauce to suit your spice tolerance.